amolloya/Human-Activity-Recognition/README.md

 For the other model, we first import the data from the WBDSascii_data3 file, which uses PCA and reduces the dimension of the data by a factor of 1/10th saving us a lot of computational power (which increases exponentially with the size of the data) and drastically reducting the time required to train the model.
 After that using keras we develop a 3-layered CNN model.
 This model gives us an accuracy of over 90%.
 The code for this model is in the file PCA_CNN.py.

 These two models gives the most general trade-off a machine learning analyst has to consider while solving a problem with machine learning.
 The trade-off being between accuracy and computational power.
+So depending upon what is important to you for your particular problem, we choose the appropriate model.